Kurumbera Fort: Architectural characteristics

 Although Kurumbera is called a fort, it lacks all the basic characteristics of a fort, such as a safe storage space for weapons or gunpowder.
 There are no typical protective features such as a fortified main entrance, layered walls, bastions, moats, watchtowers, or secret exits.
 The structure does not readily afford the possibility of hiding soldiers for self-defence, nor does it provide any obvious place to plan for a strategic attack.

 Rather, the structure appears humble, and suited for public gatherings.
 It resembles a mosque, where the altar is placed at the western end such that the entire crowd may face in the same direction.
 In spite of this, there is no written evidence or legend concerning such practices.
-Further investigations will be required before it can be ascertained whether Kurumbera was an originally a fort that was converted into a mosque.